AdguardTeam/AdguardKnowledgeBase/pages/04.macos/chapter.en.md

 ### Chapter 3

-# Adguard for Mac
+# AdGuard for Mac

-This section describes Adguard for macOS.
+This section describes AdGuard for macOS.